TaygaHoshi/tt-project/Lists/List of Off-hand Weapons.md

 light weapon    |  -  |   -   |   -   |       0        |       0       |    0
 ```

+The "SPD" penalty from Blocking Shield affect Evasion, movement speed and initiative.
+It however does not affect the SPD aptitude itself on the character sheet.

 ## Blocking Shield
 + (Passive) Defensive Stance
 	+ If a foe misses an ACU precision roll against you by 2 or less, you gain a +1 bonus to Parry until the end of this round.